Russ-Holloway/CoPA/DEPLOYMENT_TEMPLATE_FIX.md

 ## 🚨 Issues Identified
 1. **Error**: `The resource 'Microsoft.Storage/storageAccounts/stbtpprod01' is not defined in the template`
+2. **Error**: `Resource 'btp-deplo- ✅ Storage Account: `st*` pattern enforced
+- ✅ Deployment Scripts: Use existing PDS-compliant storage account (no temp storage creation)
+- ✅ GitHub Source Control: Removed automatic configuration (eliminates admin access errors)
-2. **Error**: `Resource 'btp-deploy-identity-prod-01' was disallowed by policy.
+- ✅ All other resources follow appropriate PDS naming conventionsdentity-prod-01' was disallowed by policy.
 Policy identifiers: '[PDS] Naming Convention - User Assigned Identity'`

 ## 🔧 Root Cause Analysis
 1. **Hardcoded Storage Account Name**: The storage account resource was hardcoded as `"stpolicing001"` instead of using the dynamic variable